 The extension supports the search of the full text content within products, categories, CMS pages, and landing pages.
 Separate content blocks with relevant search results can be added to the popup window according to the needs of your store.

 - Flexible search options

 Your website visitors can search the desired products by SKU, product names, various attributes, and more.
-Besides, the module provides the possibility for partial search, as well as using different types of data, like text, numbers, and other.
+Besides, the module provides the possibility for partial search, as well as using different types of data, like text, numbers, and others.

 - Attributes support

 In the backend, admin users can set search type and weight for each product attribute separately.
-The feature makes search query more precise and allows adjusting search results display according to the specific needs.
-Search by attributes improves frontend user experience enabling shoppers to filter products by color, material, manufacturer, and more.
+The feature makes search queries more precise and allows adjusting search results display according to the specific needs.
+Search by attributes improves frontend user experience, enabling shoppers to filter products by color, material, manufacturer, and more.
 Besides, the module uses Boolean Search, which means that you can define how to combine the keywords for a product attribute.

 - Separate tabs for search results